leahshizuru/bioinformatic_notebook/2022-AUGUST-Antipathes_grandis.md

 9. "Find ORFs" and locate start codons.
 10. Input "500" for "Minimum size"; select "Mold Protozoan Mitochondrial transl_table 4" for "Genetic code".
 This will auto-populate the relevant start codons.
 11. Are ORFs consistent with annotations?
 (See Figure 2.)
+12. Based on inconsistencies between Mitos2 and transferred annotations from reference genomes ND1, ND2, ND4, COX2, COX3, and HEG were altered.
+These adjusted annotations were modified by looking at the ORF provided by Geneious Prime.

 ![Antipathes grandis](Antipathes_grandis.jpg)

 Figure 1.
 Mitochondrial genome annotations for *Antipathes grandis* (red polyps) collected in the Au'Au Channel.